DSpace/vagrant-dspace/README.md

 ----------

 * Spins up am Ubuntu VM using Vagrant (VirtualBox backend is only one tested so far.)
+* Setup SSH Forwarding, so that you can use your SSH key(s) on VM (for GitHub clones/commits)
-* Sync your local Git settings and SSH keys to the VM
+* Sync your local Git settings (name & email) to VM
 * Install some of the basic prerequisites for DSpace Development (namely: Git, Java, Maven)
 * Clone DSpace source from GitHub to `~/dspace-src/` (under the default 'vagrant' user account)